ChemBioHTP/enzyhtp_doc/docs/source/modified_aa.rst

         HETATM    6  N+1 PSD P   1      -1.252   1.877   1.023  0.00  0.00           N
         HETATM    7  H   PSD P   1       1.201   1.847   0.000  0.00  0.00           H
 3. Save the pdb file with the CONNECT record.
-4. Use this script to generate XML and DAT file
+4. Use this script to generate XML and DAT file.
+Paste the connectivity table to cnt_table.

     .. code:: python

         from enzy_htp import PDBParser, Residue